Updated: Dec 7, 2021

 It was actually a great opportunity when Covid cancelled all the local outdoor events.
 When the Lavender Festival in Newberg got canceled, I was asked to be a wreath instructor at a lavender farm.
 Everyone moved to outdoor activities and we were able to offer socially distanced outdoor wreath making classes.
 Waywardwinds Lavender Farm is a beautiful setting with outdoor tables for groups of two to four.
 My one weekend lavender sale moved to a month long summer job.
 The next summer we started earlier for classes and after the t.v. introduction, we nearly sold out of the remaining classes.
 Classes run all through July.
 See the video for details.

 While teaching how to make a lavender wreath, I assured people they would make a wonderful wreath by the end of the class.
 It's a lot like writing because you continue to add a little more and tighten after going around once.
 Tightening is essential and you get better after each wreath you make.
-I always enjoy how unique everyone's wreath turns out, like so many good stories.
-Extra details and filling in holes are key components to wreaths as well as stories.
-Also adding a little extra time sure helps them look their best.
+I always enjoy how unique everyone's wreath turns out.
+Like so many good stories, extra details and filling in holes are key components to wreaths.
+Adding a little extra time sure helps them look their best.

-It takes a bit longer to write a good story.
-So I keep making wreaths which feeds my writing.
+It takes a bit longer to write a good story than to make a wreath.
+But I keep making wreaths which feeds my writing.
 One of my favorite characters is the Holiday Hedgehog who makes wreaths too.
 I look forward to sharing how to make wreaths one day to readers who like being creative like my characters.
 It all began because I love to make homemade gifts.
 First a wreath business then my stories.
 Hopefully soon I will have that story published about a friendly hedgehog who loves to make gifts for everyone.